 ground sticky rice and brown-sugar coating.)

-I remember an old lady vendor from Silay City, whom we called Tia Bodok.
+Growing up in Negros Island in the Philippines, I remember an old lady vendor from Silay City, whom we called Tia Bodok.
 During the week, she would travel from Silay City and roam around my hometown, Victorias City, selling native delicacies.
 My two favorites from her wide basket were salab and dulce gatas!
 Salab is like a fried pancake made with coconut strips, while dulce gatas (also known as dulce de leche) is a very sweet dessert made from fresh carabao's milk.
 She would walk throughout the morning carrying her wide basket on her head, balancing it like a pro.
 By noon, all her goodies would have been all sold out, and she would go back home to Silay City.

 (Cassave cake and buko pie, too!)

 It's not just a store where you can buy all those barquillos, puto and other baked goodies to bring home.
 It is also a small restaurant where you can enjoy salab, fresh lumpia and bitso-bitso sitting down!